vistadataproject/documents/README.md

 VISTA's internal operational data model - the roadmap to all of VA's institutional, business, and clinical processes and data - has evolved organically over the past thirty-five years, but has never been leveraged, exposed, or managed in a modern computable form.

-In the VistA Data Project,  VA's native operational clinical and business data model - the __*VistA Data Model*__ - is comprehensively exposed, enriched, and operationalized as a single, secure, standard, server-side interface for all clinical operational VISTA data.
-The VISTA Data Model is in turn normalized across all local VISTA system data models to create a single national, normalized __*Master Veteran Data Model*__ (MVDM), allowing read-write transactions across all VA VistA systems using a single, secure, veteran-centric, model-driven mechanism, MVDM Services:
+In the VistA Data Project, VistA's internal operational clinical and business data model - the __*VistA Data Model*__ - is comprehensively exposed, enriched, and operationalized as a single, secure, standard, server-side interface for all clinical operational VistA data.

+The VistA Data Model is in turn normalized across all of the distinct 130 VistA data models to create a single national, normalized __*Master Veteran Data Model*__ (MVDM), allowing read-write transactions across all VistA systems using a single, secure, veteran-centric, model-driven mechanism, MVDM Services:

 <br><br>
 ![vdp-transition](https://github.com/vistadataproject/documents/blob/master/images/vdp-transition-20170607d.png)